Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Many reviewers mentioned cherries.
 I can't smell or taste any cherries at all.

-Taste: wood varnish, salt, caramel, grains, wood and tanins
+Taste: wood varnish, salt, leather, grains, wood and tanins

-Middle: anise, molasses, mint, dry orange peels, wood and tanins
+Middle: anise, wood varnish, orange zest, wood and tanins

-Finish: spice, oak (tanins), earth, salt, wild leather and mint
+Finish: spice, oak (tanins), earth, salt, leather, wood varnish and mint

 Aftertaste: orange peels, oak, leather, oranges, peppermint, anise seeds